Global Learning in London and South East England

-The story of the many constituent parts of Local4Global, and the main documentation of annual plans and evaluation, is still available online at the archived site www.local4global.org.uk. [opens in a new window]
+The story of the many constituent parts of Local4Global, and the main documentation of annual plans and evaluation, was available online for some time at the archived site www.local4global.org.uk but it now appears to be closed.

 Angus Willson was involved, with others in the field of global learning, in setting up the regional programme for London and South East England and, later, he became the part-time coordinator.
 This has included negotiating with the partner organisations, which are directly working with schools, and national bodies, editing the Local4Global website – and in liaison with the coordinators from other regions and DFID.

 Stories from schools, universities and organisations across London and the South East of England